-In the previous article I explained what is quantitative trading about.
-In this article I will briefly describe how to start your own research.
+In the previous article, I’ve explained what quantitative trading is about.
+In this article, I will briefly describe how to start your own research.
 As I wrote last time, I’m writing about my path and my approach, which may not suit everyone.
 So take this article as an inspiration.

-Quantitative trading has the great advantage that you don’t have to buy expensive software.
+Quantitative trading has a great advantage that you don’t have to buy expensive software.
 All the necessary tools are available for free as open source software.
-This is offset by the fact that instead of money you have to invest considerable amount of your time. it can be an advantage for students who typically have more time and a less money.
+This is offset by the fact that instead of money, you have to invest a considerable amount of your time.
+It can be an advantage for students who typically have more time and less money.

-You’ll need to learn a scripting language (Python or Bash), a compiled programming language for the calculations (C/C++) and tool for mass plotting (matplotlib or gnuplot).
-It will be also very advantageous to switch to Linux, which is much more suitable for calculations and work with data than Windows.
+You’ll need to learn a scripting language (Python or Bash), a compiled programming language for the calculations (C/C++) and a tool for mass plotting (matplotlib or gnuplot).
+It will also be very advantageous to switch to Linux, which is much more suitable for calculations and working with data than Windows.
 If you were expecting me to reveal some marvelous shortcut, I have to disappoint you.
 No such thing as “quantitative trading quickly and easily” exists.
 That doesn’t mean you won’t see partial results sooner.
-Even if you don’t know how to code, after few weeks of intensive study, you can have first results of your experiments with real market data.
+Even if you don’t know how to code, after a few weeks of intensive study you can have the first results of your experiments with real market data.
 Quantitative trading is a never ending journey.
-But this is what I found personally appealing.
+But this is what I have found personally appealing.
 It’s not something you just learn and you’re done.
 You have to constantly work on developing your skills and knowledge.
-I’m constantly tracking scientific developments in the field of machine learning and deep learning methods, which I then take into account in development of my own algorithms.
+I’m constantly tracking scientific developments in the field of machine learning and deep learning methods, which I then take into account in the development of my own algorithms.

 Do not try to understand everything in the previous paragraph.
-I’ve described it so that you can have an idea how complex operations must be undertaken.
-At the beginning is a huge amount of confusing data and at the end is the folder with sleek pdf documents.
-I don’t want to speculate how long would it take you to handle something like this in Excel, but I guess that would be a couple of weeks.
-Do you know how much it takes my script?
-Few minutes!
+I’ve described it so that you can have an idea of how these complex operations must be undertaken.
+At the beginning is a huge amount of confusing data and at the end is a folder with sleek pdf documents.
+I don’t want to speculate how long it would take you to handle something like this in Excel, but I guess that would be a couple of weeks.
+Do you know how long it takes my script?
+A few minutes!
 The difference is enormous.
 That is also the answer to the question in the title.
-The ability to write your own scripts and programs isn’t about time saving.
-It’s about being capable to do things that won’t be even possible in Excel.
-It opens you completely new possibilities.
+The ability to write your own scripts and programs isn’t about saving time, it’s about being capable of doing things that wouldn’t even be possible in Excel.
+It opens you up to completely new possibilities.

 The analytical tool for seasonality and contango described above is already quite advanced.
 I created it last year.
 I started with much simpler things many years ago.
 The same path awaits those of you who embark on a way of quantitative trading.
-So don’t feel discouraged, if you found some of my descriptions complicated.
-At the end I attached a screenshot of one of the pdfs generated by my tool as described in this article (just for illustration).
+So don’t feel discouraged if you’ve found some of my descriptions complicated.
+I’ve attached a screenshot of one of the pdfs generated by my tool as described in this article (just for illustration).